 Where can I go to get my percentage of body fat measured and compared to my muscle mass?

 What does Waist to Hip Ratio have to do with Body Mass Index?

-I am hoping to be pregnant this year and with that in mind I had my blood checked.
-All my levels are great, iron, calcium etc. One thing that stood out was that I had folate levels double that of the average population.
+I am hoping to be pregnant later this year and with that in mind I had my blood checked.
+All my levels are great: iron, calcium etc. One thing that stood out was that I had folate levels double that of the average population.
 Could this be a problem?
-I know folate is great for baby healthy and growth, but what about high folate?
+I know folate is great for baby health and growth, but what about high folate?

-For those who may need to get more folate in their diet, here are two guides from the USDA:
+For those who may need to get more folate in their diet, here are two guides from the USDA (both PDF documents):